Minimum residuals for a novated lease

 John wants to finance a brand new car for $40,000 on a 3 years term.

-As John's car is brand new, it has not been novated previously nor owned by the company previously.
+John's car is brand new, it has never been novated before or financed previously.

 The residual should be calculated using the 3 year at 46.88% = $18,752